OASIS TOSCA: Specification

+The standard is maintained by the OASIS Technical Committee in a github repository and there is a companion repository for community contributions.

 Related specifications

 Commercialization of cloud computing offerings has required manageability of tenant applications, particularly on a large scale.
 As such, vendors who offer their services to a wide market have written related standards that predate, or have been developed concurrently, with the OASIS TOSCA standard.

 Amazon AWS CloudFormation template

 The AWS CloudFormation template is a JSON data standard to allow cloud application administrators to define a collection of related AWS resources.

 CloudFormation is a proprietary format from AWS, that is not TOSCA based, and therefore does not bring the promise OASIS TOSCA is targeting.